 There was a time many years ago when, more than anything, I wanted a job that would give me “most evenings and weekends off.”
 That, I told myself, would be my perfect job!

-At the time I was reaping the rewards of some horrible choices I had made early in my life.
+At the time, I was reaping the rewards of some horrible choices I had made early in my life.
 I was working multiple jobs.
 All hours.
-Hardly making any money.
+I was hardly making any money.
 The future seemed bleak.

 Fast-forward to today.
-I have a fantastic position with an amazing organization.
+I have a fantastic position with a unique organization.
 And yes, I do get most evenings and weekends off!

-Better yet I have a wife, son, and dog in our house in Granite Bay CA that makes it all incredibly meaningful.
+Better yet, I have a wife, son, and dog in Granite Bay, CA, making it all incredibly meaningful.

 The roadmap from there to here was simple.
 Just reference this favorite and apt illustration of “what success looks like.”

 My first “professional” job – I learned later – was obtained because the Japanese-born manager confused “Harbor College” with “Harvard College.”
 He thought he was making a terrific Ivy League hire.
 He was not.

 He did make a great hire, but only from UCSB, not Harvard.